MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Auto Attendant/README.md

   - Organization.Read.All
   - User.ReadWrite.All

-Note: At the current time these permissions are requested even if Resource Account creating and licensing is bypassed.
-This will be addressed in a future version of the script.
+Note: These permissions are requested only if Resource Account creation and licensing is being done

 ## Known Issues